 Division of Natural Sciences and Mathematics

 Physics is the most fundamental of sciences.
-Taking as its domain all forms of matter and energy, it seeks to discover the laws that govern motions of material objects and waves, and the interactions between particles.
+Taking as its domain all forms of matter and energy, it seeks to discover the laws that govern the behavior of material objects and waves, and the interactions between particles.
 Application of these universal laws to systems ranging from atoms and molecules to clusters of galaxies gives rise to challenging problems whose solution requires creative insight alongside logical rigor and mathematical reasoning.

 Study of physics helps the student understand the scientific method and its implications—how to make rational inferences from data and how to test hypotheses critically.
 It also leads to an appreciation of the aesthetic dimensions of a scientists work and the interrelationship of physics with other areas of knowledge and its technological applications.
 This aspect is particularly emphasized in courses intended for distribution.